Ram pressure shaping high-velocity cloud droplets --- FAST HI observations of HVC AC-III and theoretical interpretation: Steady-state pressure-confined gas

+The $\Sigma$ maps for the same droplet projected at different view angles are shown in panels a--c of Fig.~\ref{fig:modelSigma}.
+The profiles of $\Sigma$ (which is proportional to $I_{\rm HI}$ for optically thin objects like HVCs) along the middle symmetry axis in the projected plane as a function of $h'$ are shown in Fig.~\ref{fig:modelSigma}d.
+The projected scale height ($H_{\rm vert}$), determined from the decay rate of $I_{\rm HI}$ at large values of $h'$, shows little variation across different values of $\theta$; its value is only slightly smaller for $\theta>0\degr$ than for $\theta=0\degr$ (where $H_{\rm vert}$ reduces back to $H$).

+Geometrically, the projection of a quadric surface of revolution always yields a quadric curve in the plane of the sky.
+For an axisymmetric paraboloid droplet, its projected apparent boundary is mathematically guaranteed to outline a parabola.
+By finding the envelope of the lines of sight tangent to the 3D surface, the projected half-width $R$ (defined as the transverse semi-width of this 2D boundary) can be mapped directly as a function of the distance along the 2D projected symmetry axis $h'$:

-Thus, the projected boundary also follows a parabolic curve, with a magnification factor of \(1/\cos\theta\) compared to the untilted case (Eq.~\ref{eq_simplestzr}).
-The scale height obtained from fitting the horizontal width is
+Thus, the 2D projected apparent boundary retains a strictly parabolic form.
+Because the projection geometry effectively stretches this profile across the transverse plane, the apparent focal parameters are scaled by a factor of $1/\cos\theta$ compared to the uninclined case (Eq.~\ref{eq_simplestzr}).
+Consequently, fitting the transverse envelope of this projected boundary yields an apparent horizontal scale height of: